Odi-ts/odi/docs/basics/controller.md

 ## Routing

-Controllers is about routing.
-Methods of controller will be mapped to web server paths.
-Data from method`return` will be send as answer.
+Controllers serve as a simple yet powerful routing mechanism.
+Controller methods are mapped to webserver paths.
+The value returned by the method is sent as the response.

-For creating controller - you need to use `@Controller` decorator and `IController` class.
-Decorator sets component type, so DI composer can detect for what this class will be used.
+In order to create a Controller, you must use the `@Controller` decorator and inherit the `IController` class.
+The decorator sets the component type, so the DI (dependency injection) container can detect what the class will be used for.

 ### Overview